Princess Cruises News Center

 Alaska Fun Facts

 Alaska is a state with many firsts, largests and mosts.
-A leader in Alaska cruisetours, Princess Cruises keeps pace with unique offerings of its own -- Princess has the largest capacity in the region, taking more passengers to Alaska than any other cruise line, and features the only purpose-built cruisetour wilderness lodges in the state.
+A leader in Alaska cruisetours, Princess Cruises keeps pace with unique offerings of its own -- Princess has the largest capacity in the region, taking more guests to Alaska than any other cruise line, and features the only purpose-built cruisetour wilderness lodges in the state.

 Did you know ...